“Celebrating World Wetlands Day”

 Join us at our state-of-the-art Centre amidst the Beeliar Wetlands for

-that will be held from Thursday, 1st February to Friday, 2nd February 2024at The Wetlands Centre Cockburn, 184 Hope Road, Bibra Lake, Western Australia 6163
+that will be held from Wednesday, 5th February to Friday, 6th February 2026at The Wetlands Centre Cockburn, 184 Hope Road, Bibra Lake, Western Australia 6163

 Click the link to register your participation.